bnfour/mx-mods/readme.md

 - Please read [FAQ](#frequently-asked-questions).

 # Mod list
-There are currently three mods available in this repo: two are interface enhancements, and another one can be used to disable vSync and other FPS caps that are otherwise baked pretty deep into the game.
+There are currently three mods available in this repo: two are interface enhancements, and another one can be used to disable vSync and other FPS caps that are otherwise baked into the game.

 - [Optional options](#optional-options) — allows to skip the settings screen on song select, starting the game immediately
 - [Hidden cursor](#hidden-cursor) — hides the mouse cursor during gameplay